ScooloV/bbpedia/docs/death_zone/new_inducements.md

 player can be pushed back more than once by this Inducement.

 0-3 CAV0RTING NURGLINGS
-30,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH THE 'FAV0URED 0F NURGLE'
+30,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'FAV0URED OF NURGLE' SPECIAL RULE
-SPECIAL RULE
 *It is most common for the followers of Nurgle to be* *accompanied by swarms of Nurglings, tiny, daemonic* *representations of Nurgle himself